STYJ/LearnBlockchain.dev/content/docs/learn/blockchain/_index.md

 The term "Blockchain" is derived from how digital blocks are cryptographically chained together.
 Stripping away other auxiliary features, the blockchain data structure consists fundamentally of 2 elements; the block and the chain. _A block can be thought of as a collated list of transactions_ like tasks to do on a to-do list.

-{{< figure src="/block_with_6_transactions.png" alt="A block with 6 transactions" caption="A block with 6 transactions" height="300" >}}
+{{< figure src="/block_with_6_transactions.png" alt="A block with 6 transactions" caption="A block with 6 transactions" height="300" width="auto" >}}

 Each transaction is initiated by someone with the purpose of achieving some desired outcome.
 For example, Alice (the initiator) wants to lend 5 bucks to Bob i.e. the wallet balances of Alice and Bob should decrease and increase by 5 respectively (desired outcome) once this transaction has completed.

-Unfortunately, blocks by themselves are not very interesting but by leveraging on cryptography and some smart design choices, _the "chain" that connects these blocks is able to automatically, immediately and instantly propagate any changes (be it genuine, malicious or unintended) from an earlier block to the latest block_!
+On the other hand, the "chain" is what connects these blocks together.
+By leveraging on cryptography and some smart design choices, _this "chain" is able to automatically, immediately and instantly propagate any changes (be it genuine, malicious or unintended) from an earlier block to the latest block_!

 {{< figure src="/chain_of_blocks.png" alt="A chain of blocks" caption="A chain of blocks"  >}}